vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ###  priority if

-This is again a update version of if else condition statement .When only one condition is true , it will work same as the if else condition .
+This is again an updated version of the if-else condition statement .
+When only one condition is true, it will work the same as the if else condition.

-When more than one condition is true , it will execute the first true condition and gives the output and it will not display any error not even warning.
+When more than one condition is true, it will execute the first true condition and gives the output and it will not display any error not even a warning.

-When all the conditions are false it will display only a warning .
+When all the conditions are false it will display only a warning.

-Below example will properly show the working idea of the priority if condition .
+The below example will properly show the working idea of the priority if condition.

 **Syntax** -
 `               priority if(condition)begin  `